SharafatKarim/pstu-cse-academic/Semester 5/software development/proposal (pstu-diary)/app-proposal.typ

   #text(size: 20pt, weight: "bold")[PSTU Diary]
 ]

-= Abstract
+= Introduction

 PSTU Diary is a cross-platform application designed to help students and faculty members of Patuakhali Science and Technology University (PSTU) efficiently access resources and contact information of various departments, faculties, and administrative offices.
 The app aims to provide a user-friendly interface for quick navigation and retrieval of essential information, enhancing the overall experience of the university community.

 It stores contact information of our University "Patuakhali Science and Technology University" all employees including Teacher, Staff, MLSS and Others who are directly or indirectly related to this University.
 Contact information includes phone number, email address.

 = Objectives

 - To develop a user-friendly mobile application that provides easy access to contact information of PSTU departments and personnel.
 - To ensure the application is accessible on Web, Android and iOS platforms.
-- To enhance the overall communication and connectivity within the PSTU community.
 - To provide administrative features for updating and managing contact information.
 - Implement different pages for different club and societies of PSTU.
 - Implement a notice board for important announcements and updates.